rancher/giddyup/README.md

 ##  Purpose

 Giddyup is a tool to that helps get services started in a Rancher compose stack.
 It aims to simplify entrypoint and command scripting to start your Docker services.
-This is a first pass at addressing common tasks when starting up applications in Docker containers.
+This is a first pass at addressing common tasks when starting up applications in Docker containers on Rancher.

 Current capabilities:
  * Get connection strings from DNS or Rancher Metadata.
  * Determine if your container is the leader in the service.
+ * Proxy traffic to the leader
  * Wait for service to have the desired scale.